Melbourne Storm: Manly-Warringah Sea Eagles

-The origin of the rivalry stems back the period between 2007 – 2012 when both clubs were consistently at the top of the table.
+The origin of the rivalry stems back the period between 2007 and 2012 when both clubs were consistently at the top of the table.

 In the 2007 NRL Grand Final, Melbourne defeated Manly 34–8 and then the following year in the 2008 NRL Grand Final, lost to the Manly club 40 nil.
 The following season the clubs once again met in the finals series and this time it was Melbourne who ended Manly-Warringah's season, and their bid for back to back titles, with a 40–12 defeat in the 2009 qualifying final.

 In 2011 the rivalry escalated when another major chapter was written in what became known as the "Battle of Brookvale".
 This game involved a massive brawl that began on the field and then continued as the two key players involved were being sent off.
 The melee ultimately involved interchange players and officials from both clubs as well.
 What made this worse was that the match was attended by then CEO of the NRL David Gallop who condemned the actions of both clubs.

 In the years following this match, matches between Manly-Warringah and Melbourne played at Brookvale Oval continued to often be called the "Battle of Brookvale", though there have not been any particularly violent matches between the two sides at this venue since.

 In 2012, there was a similar scenario as 2009 when the clubs met in the Preliminary Final, Melbourne again defeated Manly 40–12, again ending their chances of winning back-to-back titles after the Manly-Warringah club won the title in 2011.

 The matches between the two sides simmered over the next decade, however, in the 2021 NRL Finals Series the two clubs once again met, this time a Qualifying Final, Melbourne again defeated Manly and curiously, the score line was again 40–12, the third time this had occurred.